bigchipbag/lg-g6-debloat/README.md

 Make sure your phone is set to developer mode, set to USB Debugging, and you've granted access to the computer (run adb shell once then approve on the phone)

-Download the only other file here and save it as <something>.bat and run it in the same directory as adb.exe
+Download the only other file here and run it in the same directory as adb.exe

 Enjoy phone with less junk